blomqvist/thesis/Report/report.md

 We managed to achieve a very expandable system with a lot of freedom to develop options.
 The toolbox together with the option folder and layout structure is so simple that even developers without the knowledge of the embedded design easily can utilize the option handler.
 Although some aspects could have been even further simplified to improve the user friendliness further.
 We also gave much effort to imitate the software and system design of the other systems present, implemented by the Company, to make developers feel comfortable in the system environment.

 Our initialization script was rushed but functional, therefore it brought some issues that were identified.
 The script was mostly implemented to show that it actually was possible and because we really wanted to.
-The idea is that everything for the option implementation is to be scripted to further improve user friendliness and to be able to eventually add a GUI^[Graphical user interface], but it has a long way to go before this is reality.
+The idea is that everything for the option implementation is to be scripted to further improve user friendliness and to be able to eventually add a GUI, but it has a long way to go before this is reality.
 At least we got a taste of the possibilities.

-A pleasing result is that the bus-load sum of our prototype equals to the majority of other add-on modules available, like an additional SEU^[Spider expansion unit] (spider expansion unit).
+A pleasing result is that the bus-load sum of our prototype equals to the majority of other add-on modules available, like an additional SEU.
 The additional SEU may be healthy to forklifts with a lot of options due to the need of additional inputs and outputs.
 Thus, a hardware module with our option handler and SEU possibilities could be a good investment as an add-on possibility.
 In fact, our prototype with the MCU2B hardware corresponds well to the SEU when comparing I/O. In terms of performance, the MCU2B is better.

 ###5.1.1 Python tool
-The truck simulator is written in Python, and utilizes a small application we wrote, called _cdump_^[Short for CAN dump], which transmits data over the CAN bus.
+The truck simulator is written in Python, and utilizes a small application we wrote, called _cdump_ (short for CAN dump), which transmits data over the CAN bus.
 The application is called as a command line tool each time a message is to be sent.
 This is rather ineffective, as the program has to be started and then stopped.
 As a large portion of string manipulation is done in Python, the program is very CPU intensive, compared to the actual work it does.
 A quad core Intel i7 CPU was utilized at around 50 to 60 % when the message dispatcher was running.
 If this program were to be part of our task we would have designed it more efficiently.
 For our purpose it was just a tool for our disposal.

 The advantage of this solution is the ease and speed of developing new functionality and adding more CAN traffic listeners and GUI elements.
 The cost of a developer is higher than the cost of a computer.